English majors at Rider enjoy an exciting intellectual atmosphere and can participate in many literary activities:

 - Rider’s creative writing club, Writer’s Block, gives students the opportunity to discuss the art of writing.
 Among other activities, members give feedback on each other's work, attend readings, and play writing games.

 - Students may also participate in the publication of Venture, the university’s literary magazine, as contributors and editors.
 Venture offers students a chance to gain valuable experience designing a first-rate literary journal while enjoying the friendship of some of Rider’s most creative students.
-You can read issues of Venture by picking up a copy from the English Department office in Fine Arts 319 or by visiting the Venture website.
+You can read issues of Venture by picking up a copy from the English Department office in Fine Arts 319.

 - Sigma Tau Delta, the international English Honor Society, has a chapter at Rider, which qualified students are invited to join.